kstenerud/concise-encoding/ce-structure.md

 Invisible Objects
 -----------------

+Invisible objects are "invisible" to the structure of the document (they have no semantic relevance and could be removed without affecting the structure or data of the document).
+They provide utility functionality for convenience when building a document.

-Invisible objects are objects that are not semantically relevant to the structure of the document.
-Their placement rules are not the same as for other objects or pseudo-objects, and they may not be available in both text and binary formats.
+Placement rules for invisible objects are not the same as for other objects or pseudo-objects, and they may not be available in both text and binary formats.

 Invisible objects **CANNOT** be used as real objects, and **CANNOT** be marked or referenced; they are completely invisible to the document structure.